 New iMac on the way and it’s a beast

-Usually when buying a new computer I tend to go for the middle of the range as it seems a good compromise between the price and the capability of the computer.
+Usually when buying a Good and Geeky computer I tend to go for the middle of the range as it seems a good compromise between the price and the capability of the computer.
 This time with my purchase of a new iMac I went for the top of the range.
 Not only that, I also added a 1 TB SSD and the i7 processor which added another couple of hundred to the price.
 The standard machine came with the Apple mouse, but I haven’t used a mouse with my iMac for the last six years.
 So it was a given, with this new computer I would also get the new Magic Trackpad which is a little bit bigger than the one I presently use.
 So I have lots of things to look forward to with my new iMac.

 Follow the money – Follow the iMac